 The Surf Pool

-The Surf Pool is Typhoon Lagoons' wave pool.
-And dude let me tell you, there are some big waves.
+The Surf Pool is Typhoon Lagoon's wave pool.
+And, dude, let me tell you, there are some big waves.
 (Not Tsunami big, but knock you down and undertow you in big.)

-The cost is $140.00.
-You can get more information by calling (407) WDW-SURF (cool phone number).
+You can get more information on either option to hang ten by calling (407) WDW-SURF (cool phone number, right?).

 The Sandy White Beach

 Tucked back in a remote area of the park is a tropical oasis.
-Disney calls this area White Sandy Beach (very creative).
-The Sandy White Beach is filled with palm trees and white sand beaches.
+Disney calls this area Sandy White Beach (very creative).
+The Sandy White Beach is filled with palm trees and (shock!) white sand beaches.
 There are hammocks and lawn chairs all around.
 This is a great place to get away from the hustle and bustle of the rest of the park.

-- Humanga Kowabunga - This is the Granddaddy of super-fast water slides.
+- Humunga Kowabunga - This is the Granddaddy of super-fast water slides.
 Drop 5 stories almost straight down on this 214 foot thrill ride.
 Oh, yeah, I forgot to mention it's in the dark.
 There are 3 side-by-side slides where families or friends can race to the bottom.
 (If they have the guts.)

 - Storm Slides - The Storm Slides are a trio of fast paced body slides the wind through caves and waterfalls.
 There are 3 different slides, Jib Jammer, Stern Burner, and Rudder Buster.
 Try them out.

-- Gang Plank Falls - is a family inner-tube slide for up to 4 people.
+- Gangplank Falls - is a family inner-tube slide for up to 4 people.
 The slide is located near the Keelhaul and Mayday Falls slides on Mount Mayday.

-- Keelhaul Falls - A whitewater innertube ride down the scenic, palm-lined part of Mount Mayday.
+- Keelhaul Falls - A whitewater inner tube ride down the scenic, palm-lined part of Mount Mayday.
 This is a single rider slide.

-- Mayday Falls - Mayday Falls is the wildest of the Falls slides.
-It's also the longest slide in the park.
+- Mayday Falls - Mayday Falls is the wildest of the "Falls slides."
 Hold on to your hats.

 For the Smaller Guests

 Ketchakiddie Creek is the prefect area for little ones.
 There are plenty of things to keep them busy all day long.
-You can hear cheerful music playing as the kiddo's enjoy splashing around.
+You can hear cheerful music playing as the kiddos enjoy splashing around.